raspberrypilearning/hardware-guide/quickstart.md

 ![](images/all-the-things.png)

 To get started with Raspberry Pi, you also need an operating system.
-If you haven't purchased a pre-installed SD card, then details on how to install an operating to an SD card, follow the [software setup guide](https://www.raspberrypi.org/learning/help-software-guide).
+If you haven't purchased a pre-installed SD card, details on how to install an operating system on to an SD card can be found in our [software setup guide](https://www.raspberrypi.org/learning/help-software-guide).

 ## Monitors